-Delhi violence: Facebook has fact-checkers for 11 of 20 Indian languages, top official tells panel
+Delhi violence: Facebook has fact-checkers for only 11 of 20 Indian languages, official tells panel

-Facebook Public Policy Director Shivnath Thukral informed the Delhi Assembly’s Peace and Harmony Committee on Thursday that it had partnerships with 10 fact-checkers who monitor fake news for 11 of the 20 languages available in Facebook India.
+Facebook Public Policy Director Shivnath Thukral informed the Delhi Assembly’s Peace and Harmony Committee on Thursday that it had partnerships with 10 fact-checkers who monitor fake news in only 11 of the 20 languages available in Facebook India.

 The Delhi Assembly’s committee is conducting an inquiry into the communal violence that took place in the national capital in February 2020.